 The Ku n'gan triplets

 Mask 1: Unknown Provenance

 Mask II: Prov.
 Harter

 Mask III : Prov.
 Klaus Paysan

 The direct comparison suggests that these 3 masks were carved by the same person.
 This impression is intensified when comparing these 3 with other masks of this type (see below).
 The similarity of ears, eye area, crest, nose and mouth is striking.
 The whereabouts of the first mask (International Mission Archive, 1945) are unclear.
-The middle one was offered on 21 June 1995 together with many other pieces of Pierre Harter's collection for 50,000/70,000 French francs at the Drouot Auction House and was subsequently owned by M. Alain de Monbrison.
-At Monbrison's request we were informed that this mask is no longer there today.
-The Paysan-Ku n'gan has been in the family's possession since 1964 and is now for sale for the first time, exclusively at Tribute Gallery.
+The middle one was sold on 21 June 1995 together with other pieces of Pierre Harter's collection for EUR 11.000,- Ricqles, Paris.
+The Paysan-Ku n'gan has been in the family's possession since 1964 and is now for sale for the first time.

-Below we show other masks of this type to support the thesis formulated here that the mask currently offered by Tribute Gallery belongs to a mask group of which so far presumably only one (The Harter-Monbrison, Mask II) has been publicly traded.
+Below we show other masks of this type to support the thesis formulated here that the mask currently offered by Tribute Gallery belongs to a mask group of which so far presumably only one (The Harter Mask II) has been publicly traded.
 The lower three example masks show clearly different traits beyond the parallels caused by the type.
 Although the mask with the metal cross on the forehead is reminiscent of the Ku n'gan triplet, especially the mouth.
-This one comes also from Pierre Harter and Alain Monbrison and was offered at 2014 at Christies by 40.000/60.000 EUR - perhaps this mask is an earlier work of the unknown triplet carver.
+This one comes also from Pierre Harter and was sold for EUR 15.000,- as well in 1995 at Ricqles, Paris.

 Alexander Dorn, Tribute Gallery